Our research focuses on a broad range of areas, including:

 - Psychology of Eating in Adults and Children (PEACh)

-Within this theme, we investigate the psychology behind human eating behaviour from the earliest stages of life, through childhood and adolescence and into adulthood.
+Within this topic, we investigate the psychology behind human eating behaviour from the earliest stages of life, through childhood and adolescence and into adulthood.

-Our work examines biopsychological, affective, psychopharmacological, cognitive, and social influences on eating behaviour and adiposity.
-With our projects exploiting a wide range of methods, including experimental studies of responses to food stimuli and manipulations of eating behaviour, longitudinal designs, observational methods and intervention design and evaluation.
+Our projects exploit a wide range of methods, including experimental studies of responses to food stimuli and manipulations of eating behaviour, longitudinal designs, observational methods and intervention design and evaluation.

 - Mental Health Research